- 21 Jun 2023

-Absolutely.
-A list can be assigned to multiple agents, or to a call center, ensuring all agents in the call center are able to access the list's records.
+Absolutely!
+A list can be assigned to multiple agents, or to a Contact Center, ensuring all Agents in the Contact Center are able to access the list's records.

-Do I have to initiate the call when I'm using Power Dialer?
+Do I have to initiate the call when using Power Dialer?

 Nope!
 In Power Dialer mode, records are dialed one-by-one automatically.